paper-trail-gem/paper_trail/README.md

 a.versions.length                         # 2
 a.paper_trail.previous_version.title      # 'My Title'
 ```

+Note: ignored fields will be stored in the version records.
+If you want to keep a field out of the versions table, use [`:skip`](#skip) instead of `:ignore`; skipped fields are also implicitly ignored.

 The `:ignore` option can also accept `Hash` arguments that we are considering deprecating.